bokeh/bokeh/sphinx/source/docs/dev_guide.rst

 Additional resources
 --------------------

 In addition to this :ref:`contributors guide <contributors_guide_start>`, there are many more resources available to help you get started quickly:

 Bokeh Slack
-    A workspace for all contributors and the best way to get a quick response from experienced contributors and maintainers.
-Please
-    `request an invitation`_!
+    The Bokeh Slack is a workspace for all contributors and the best way to get a quick response from experienced contributors and maintainers.
+Please `request an invitation`_!

 GitHub wiki and BEPs